A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Related Work

+\textbf{ML for Cryptanalysis.} Classical cryptanalysis methods, deeply rooted in the mathematical underpinnings of cryptographic algorithms and ciphertexts, Sabaawi et al. \cite{AS21-cryptanalysis-classical-ciphers} extended these traditional techniques by surveying cryptanalysis implementation on ciphers like Caesar, transposition, and Hill.
+Simultaneously, Khoirom et al. \cite{Khoirom18} proposed an image encryption scheme based on elliptic curve cryptography and chaotic maps.
+Their work identified vulnerabilities in the original scheme, leading to an improved version resilient to chosen-plaintext attacks, differential attacks, and statistical attacks, thereby enhancing security and performance in image encryption.
+This comprehensive exploration spans classical and contemporary approaches, highlighting the evolving landscape of cryptographic techniques for heightened security across diverse applications.

+Sikdar et al. \cite{SSKM-22} conducted a survey on recent cryptanalysis techniques, including brute-force attacks, exploring the growing influence of machine learning in cryptographic methods and suggesting future research directions.
+Verma et al. \cite{VR22} delved into the historical significance of brute-force attacks in cybersecurity, emphasizing their enduring relevance for unauthorized data access.
+Additionally, Mok et al. \cite{MCJ-19-bruteforce} proposed an intelligent brute-force attack targeting the RSA cryptosystem, simulating and evaluating the effectiveness of their approach in terms of time required for RSA key recovery.
+Collectively, these works contribute to the understanding and evolution of brute-force cryptanalysis, addressing its challenges and exploring avenues for improved security measures.

+While considering side-channel cryptanalysis methods, which focus on the physical characteristics and behaviors of cryptographic devices or implementations, Zhou et al. \cite{ZY-05-sca} provided a comprehensive survey covering methods, techniques, and countermeasures in side-channel attacks, evaluating their feasibility and applicability.
+In a complementary study, Randolph et al. \cite{RM20-sca} present an in-depth tutorial on power side-channel analysis, spanning the past two decades.
+The study elucidates fundamental concepts and practical applications of various attacks, such as Simple Power Analysis (SPA), Differential Power Analysis (DPA), Template Attacks (TA), Correlation Power Analysis (CPA), Mutual Information Analysis (MIA), and Test Vector Leakage Assessment (TVLA), along with the underlying theories.
+Additionally, the introduction of test statistics as a measure of confidence in detecting side-channel leakage adds depth to these analyses.

-\textbf{ML for Cryptanalysis.} ML has emerged as a powerful tool in cryptanalysis, Mehmood et al. \cite{MZ23} undertook a comprehensive evaluation of distinguishability on the ciphertexts of AES-128 cipher in CBC and ECB modes.
+Mehmood et al. \cite{MZ23} conducted a comprehensive evaluation of distinguishability on the ciphertexts of AES-128 cipher in CBC and ECB modes.
 Their methodology involved employing Support Vector Machine, k-Nearest Neighbours, and Random Forest Classifiers trained on the frequency distribution of characters in the ciphertexts.
 The results underscored the susceptibility of the ECB mode, thereby emphasizing the need for robust encryption techniques.
 Building upon this foundation, Hu et al. \cite{Hu19} explored by applying Random Forest classifiers to diverse block ciphers, reinforcing the vulnerability of the ECB mode.
-These collective endeavors not only showcase the evolving landscape of machine learning-based cryptanalysis but also highlight its pivotal role in ensuring the resilience of cryptographic algorithms.
+These studies not only showcase the evolving landscape of machine learning-based cryptanalysis but also highlight its role in ensuring the resilience of cryptographic algorithms.